Nicolas-Maurer/Onitama_AlphaZero/README.md

 Remark: in the Simulation, instead doing a rollout, the value is obtained with the neural network.

+# Speed Up

+If we want to speed up the generation of games, we should use Numpy and Numba librairies
 # Sources
 [1] Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm (Silver et al. 2017)
 [2] Acquisition of Chess Knowledge in AlphaZero (McGrath et al. 2021)